Uniformizing Gromov hyperbolic spaces with Busemann functions: Abstract

 \section{Abstract}

 Given a complete Gromov hyperbolic space $X$ that is roughly starlike from a point $\omega$ in its Gromov boundary $\p_{G}X$, we use a Busemann function based at $\omega$ to construct an incomplete unbounded uniform metric space $X_{\e}$ whose boundary $\p X_{\e}$ can be canonically identified with the Gromov boundary $\p_{\omega}X$ of $X$ relative to $\omega$.
 This uniformization construction generalizes the procedure used to obtain the Euclidean upper half plane from the hyperbolic plane.
 Furthermore we show, for an arbitrary metric space $Z$, that there is a hyperbolic filling $X$ of $Z$ that can be uniformized in such a way that the boundary $\p X_{\e}$ has a biLipschitz identification with the completion $\bar{Z}$ of $Z$.
+We also prove that this uniformization procedure can be done at an exponent that is often optimal in the case of CAT$(-1)$ spaces.